sjmikler/pytorch-symbolic/docs/README.md

 <SymbolicTensor at 0x7fafea899f10; child of 1; parent of 0>
 ```

-Using symbolic tensors, we can define a working classificator in a few lines of code:
+Using symbolic tensors, we can define a working classifier in a few lines of code:

 ```python
 from torch import nn